The Best Chocolate Cake Recipe

 Just to cover that aspect, you cannot taste coffee in this cake.
 It simply enhances the chocolate flavor, deepening it.

-It’s the perfect sort of cake for a birthday or a Tuesday.
-Make sure to enjoy it with a very large glass of ice cold milk – or coffee!
+The best chocolate cake is the perfect sort of cake for a birthday or a Tuesday.
+Make sure to enjoy it with a very large glass of ice-cold milk – or coffee!

 - 2 cups sugar (400 grams)

 - 1 3/4 cups all-purpose flour (210 grams)

 - 3/4 cup unsweetened cocoa powder (64 grams)

 - 2 tablespoons King Arthur Flour Black Cocoa, optional (11 grams)

 - 2 teaspoons baking soda (12 grams)